-- Hormones and performance enhancing drugs
+- · Hormones and performance enhancing drugs

-- Gender-specific regulation of sex hormones
+- o Understanding all major hormones

+- o AAS use: risk-reward and most medically responsible practice

 - Interpreting bloodwork

-- o AAS: risk-reward and how to manage the side-effects

 - Nutrition case studies - Live video Q&A

 This marks the end of the nutrition part of the course.
 From here, we'll go into training topics and then at the end miscellaneous topics.